jamesvrempel/Frappe_Assistant_Core/docs/templates/README.md

-# Templates for Frappe Assistant Core Development
+# Development Templates

-This directory contains templates for creating new tools and test cases in the Frappe Assistant Core system.
+This directory contains templates for creating new tools and test cases.

+**For complete development guidance, see the [Development Guide](../DEVELOPMENT_GUIDE.md).**

 ## Available Templates